 The Summit School was named for its street location.
-Its building, designed by Seattle Schools architect James Stephen, differed from his usual "model school" plan, which allowed for expansion in stages.
+Its building, designed by Seattle school district architect James Stephen, differed from his usual "model school" plan, which allowed for expansion in stages.
 Rather, Summit's floor plan, along with its stucco exterior finish and Mission Revival-style parapets, was unique within the district.

 Summit School was crowded during its first year of operation, 1905-06.
-In addition to the 420 pupils in grades 1-6, it also housed an annex to Seattle High School with 455 students.
-In fall 1906, the High School Annex moved to Franklin School (later becoming Franklin High School), and 7th and 8th grades were added in their place.
+In addition to the 420 pupils in grades 1-6, it housed an annex to Seattle High School with 455 students.
+In fall 1906, the High School Annex moved to Franklin School (see Washington), and 7th and 8th grades were added in their place.
 Because there was so little room on the grounds, the older boys used a gravel pit across the street for their playground.

 The only major addition to the original building was the construction in 1914 of two additional classrooms.
-To achieve this, two littleused lavatories on the east side of the building were removed and the ground excavated, thereby preserving space for a new play room.
+To achieve this, two little-used lavatories on the east side of the building were removed and the ground excavated, thereby preserving space for a new playroom.
 In 1917, the district considered obtaining the five lots west of the school property but decided against the purchase.